scPharmaceuticals Inc (SCPH) Shares Decline Despite Market Challenges - News Heater

 Is It Worth Investing in scPharmaceuticals Inc (NASDAQ: SCPH) Right Now?

-compared to its average ratio and a 36-month beta value of 0.12.
-Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for SCPH is 0.11.
+Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.